Theory of resonances: Applications/Examples

 which effectively corresponds to a re-summation of a certain interaction kernel $V$.
 Most commonly one restrict the latter to contact interaction (e.g., $V=T_1$) leading to an infinite series of Feynman diagrams exactly corresponding to the first terms on the right hand side of the perturbative expansion in Eq.~\eqref{eq:phi4-expansion}.
 There are some examples where the solution of the full $d$-dimensional integral equation has been obtained~\cite{Nozawa:1989pu, Lee:1991pp, vanAntwerpen:1994vh, Borasoy:2005zg, Bruns:2010sv, Ruic:2011wf, Mai:2013cka} but in general such a solution does not exist.
 One simplification -- often referred to as the \emph{quasipotential} or \emph{Gross} equation, see, e.g., Ref.~\cite{Gross:1969rv} -- is achieved by assuming that neither $T$ nor the interaction kernel $V$ have singularities in $k^0$ on the real axis, allowing to perform the $k^0$ integral using Cauchy's theorem.
 This effectively puts the intermediate particles on their mass-shell $k^2=M^2$ reducing dimensionality of the integral equation but destroying manifest covariance.
 Next, projecting to partial waves one obtains even simpler, algebraic equation

 referred most-commonly to as the \emph{unitarized scattering amplitude}.
 Since it fulfills unitarity exactly it also can be related to the previously obtained $K$-matrix form via $K_l^{-1}(s)=\tilde V_l^{-1}(s)+{\rm Re}~\tilde G(s)$.
 Because not all topologies from the perturbative expansion in Eq.~\eqref{eq:phi4-expansion} can be reproduced in this way, the renormalization procedure cannot be carried out in the usual sense.
 Related residual regularization scale dependence but also truncation of the potential $V$ inevitably induces some model-dependence in the unitarized approaches.
 Still, this methodology provides a path from, e.g., Chiral Lagrangian (incorporating for instance symmetries of QCD) to unitary scattering amplitudes.
 These can be compared with experimental or Lattice QCD results, and provide ultimately (through analytic continuation to the unphysical Riemann sheets) access to universal parameters of resonances.
 Examples of the light excited hadrons successfully studied and in some cases even discovered~\cite{Oller:2000fj} through such approaches includes: $\rho(770)$, $f_0(500)$, $N(1335)$, $N(1650)$, $\Lambda(1405)$ or $\Lambda(1380)$.
-For a review on heavier part of the spectrum see Refs.~\cite{Mai:2022eur,Guo:2017jvc,Chen:2022asf,Meng:2022ozq}.
+For a discussion of various resonance schemes in collider experiments see, e.g., Ref.~\cite{Ge:2024bjp}.
+For reviews on heavier part of the spectrum see Refs.~\cite{Mai:2022eur,Guo:2017jvc,Chen:2022asf,Meng:2022ozq}.